Titus Engel

 Biography

-In 2020 Titus Engel was named Conductor of the Year by Opernwelt magazine.
+In 2025 Titus Engel was awarded the Swiss Music Prize for his artistic work, having already been named Conductor of the Year by Opernwelt magazine in 2020.
+From the 2026/27 season, he will help shape the profile of the Deutsche Oper Berlin as its Conductor in Residence.
 With his comprehensive view of repertoire from a wide range of musical eras, he consistently grasps works in their multifaceted relationality.
-Respected for his expertise in the field of historical performance practice as well as for his precise conducting of complex contemporary projects, the Berlin-born Zurich native can also be seen regularly performing central works of opera literature – most recently he thrilled audiences with Lohengrin at the Tiroler Festspiele Erl.
-Always ready to break new ground in his exploration of staged concepts on the podium, he sees music theatre as a field of experimentation in which social utopias can flourish.
+Respected for his profound knowledge of contemporary works and expertise in highly complex scores, as well as for his precise and informed conducting of classical-romantic and baroque works, the Berlin-based Zurich native can be seen regularly performing central works of opera literature and in concert halls.

 www.titus-engel.net (in German)